 In La Cueva, you can go glamping right on the beautiful beach, eat fresh seafood, and admire the night sky over a bonfire.
 There is a beach-side restaurant and the tents are equipped with mattresses, a fan, and other modern amenities that differentiate camping from glamping.
 BOOK NOW/CHECK PRICES.

-Santo Domingo, the capital, was founded in 1498 by Christopher Columbus and became the first European settlement in the Americas.
-Today it is home to the first European: hospital, university, customs house, and cathedral in the Americas.
-It was also the place where early colonists Antonio de Montesinos and Bartolome de las Casas defended the natives from the torture and genocide of the Spanish invaders.
+Did you even visit the Dominican Republic if you didn’t stop by Santo Domingo?
+For history buffs, cultural enthusiasts, and foodies, Santo Domingo is a must-visit.
+It was the first European city in the Americas and thus is home to the first European: hospital, university, customs house, and cathedral in the American continent.
+It was also the place where early European invaders like Christopher Columbus and Hernan Cortez lived for some time.
+And also where Antonio de Montesinos and Bartolome de las Casas actively defended the natives from the torture and genocide of the Spanish invaders.
+It’s dripping in important history!

 The Zona Colonial is a UNESCO World Heritage Site for being the oldest European neighborhood in the Americas.
-It’s home to historical landmarks, museums, top restaurants, artistic events, and a bustling nightlife.
+It’s home to historical landmarks, museums, top restaurants, artistic events, and bustling nightlife.
+It is where both tourists and locals hang out.
+And one of the best areas to stay in the Dominican Republic.
+Hands down.

 El Beaterio Casa Museo was a 16th-century convent converted into an elegant guesthouse.
 This is rated as one of the best places to stay in Santo Domingo not just for its beauty and service but because the location is in the heart of the historic Colonial Zone.
 Click to check rates and book your stay.